The 2019 brochure is now available.

 In this program unique to NELI, we bring together a distinguished panel, including EEOC representatives, to discuss every major aspect of evolving ADA and FMLA law.

-On Day One, we'll cover the latest judicial interpretations of “disability,” including cases on new "major life activities" and tips for training supervisors to avoid “regarding” an individual as disabled under the newest legal standards.
-We'll examine new cases on the meaning of “qualified,” including pieces of evidence courts are currently using to determine what is "essential," the importance of up-to-date job descriptions and examining the amount of time spent on the function, whether handling job stress, getting along with co-workers, regular attendance, and lifting are considered “essential,” EEOC’s controversial decisions on attendance, shifts, and overtime, and whether the agency’s positions may change under the Trump Administration's EEOC appointments, the danger of inflated performance evaluations, and the importance of analyzing inconsistent doctors’ notes.
-In addition, we'll discuss the latest Courts of Appeals cases, including the meaning of “reasonable,” what technically triggers the duty to interact, and particular accommodation requests such as leave, schedule adjustments, modified duty, work-at-home, requests for an irritant-free workplace, a new supervisor, or paid parking, and surprising new cases on non-competitive reassignment.
+On Day One, we'll cover the wealth of new cases on the definition of “disability,” including cases on new "major life activities" and tips for training supervisors to avoid “regarding” an individual as disabled under the newest legal standards.
+We'll examine new cases on the meaning of “qualified,” including whether employers may change job functions and quantity standards, the importance of up-to-date job descriptions, whether handling job stress, getting along with co-workers, particular schedules, and lifting are considered “essential,” EEOC’s controversial positions on attendance, shifts, and overtime, and whether the agency’s positions have been changing under the Trump Administration, the danger of inflated performance evaluations, and the importance of analyzing inconsistent doctors’ notes.
+In addition, we'll discuss the latest Courts of Appeals cases, including the meaning of “reasonable,” what technically triggers the duty to interact, and particular accommodation requests such as leave, schedule adjustments, work-at-home, requests for an irritant-free workplace, change of supervisors, or paid parking, and surprising new cases on non-competitive reassignment.
 Day One also includes sessions on Direct Threat Issues and Understanding Conduct Rules.

 This program will provide between 12-14.5 CLE/CEU hours, depending upon the jurisdiction.
 NELI is an approved provider of HRCI and SHRM for recertification credit.

 Early Registration Fee: $945.00 (available until approximately 3 weeks prior to the seminar date, please consult brochure for exact date)